jjpestacio/SocialNetwork/README.md

 I have not implemented server side routing yet, so you can only access the application from localhost:3000/ ..
 I intend to do server side routing next.
 I also hope to create a simple log in system (not with authentication) so that the client can use different accounts that are registered with the system or create a new account.
 Later I hope to create interactivity between two users, such as instant messaging, using sockets.

 I promise I'll style it one day :D!

+# 07/14/2016

+I realized that transferring this project to include server side rendering isomporphically/universally would be too difficult for me right now.
+I would have to load some data initially on the server, but my actions are not currently suited to do so.
+My goal for this project was to practice React and I believe I learned a lot from it, so I am going to end the project here.
+I created a login page with an option for the user to create an account.
+I also added log out features.

+Since I now understand the basic of the MERN stack and how universal server side rendering is done, I will be able to lay a better foundation for my next project.

+For my next project, I want to learn how to use sockets to make my application be real time.
+I might learn AngularJS and create an application based on the MEAN stack.
+I also want to render and route server side.